wp-plugins/multilingual-press/readme.txt

 == Changelog ==

+= 1.1.1 =
+- Fix incorrect URLs when front page is set as static page or custom post type.

 = 1.1 =
 - Better data handling during setup of post relationships.
 - Fixed wrong links in widget on the front page.